gabuvns/assembler-sb/README.md

 ## Usage
-This program takes the name of the file to be assembled as an argument and optionally the name of the outputfile.
-If no output file name is defined will use default: "mybinfile.obj"
+This program assembles the files which have been used as input.
+It is required at least one file.

 ```
-./assembler <inputFileName> <outputFileName>
+./assembler <inputFileName> [OPT]<inputFileName2> ...
+[OPT]<inputFileNameN>
-./assembler inputFile.asm outputFile.obj
+./assembler inputFile.asm inputFileName2 ... inputFileNameN
 ```
 ## Começando :brazil:
 Este montador suporta as instruções disponíveis na tabela disponível no início do README.